Something shifted, and it wasn't subtle.

 The drivers: - Regulatory pressure (GDPR, industry-specific rules) - Cost optimization for high-volume use cases - Latency requirements for real-time applications - Desire to fine-tune on proprietary data

-The infrastructure: - Ollama downloads exceeded 50M this quarter - vLLM and TensorRT-LLM optimizing inference - Cloud providers offering dedicated GPU instances - On-premise AI servers becoming a product category
+The infrastructure: - Ollama downloads continue to accelerate - vLLM and TensorRT-LLM optimizing inference - Cloud providers offering dedicated GPU instances - On-premise AI servers becoming a product category

 The question: Does self-hosting become the default for enterprises, with API calls reserved for experimentation and overflow?